Mühlehorn: Demographics

-Transportation
+Transport

-The municipality is located on the A3 motorway.
+The municipality is located on the A3 motorway (Kerenzerberg Road Tunnel).

 Mühlehorn railway station, located on the Ziegelbrücke–Sargans railway line, is served by the S17 regional train of St. Gallen S-Bahn.
+Mühlehorn lies east of the eastern portal of the Kerenzerberg Rail Tunnel.

+There is a landing stage served by the Schiffsbetrieb Walensee, which operates boat cruises on the lake.